-Assessment of Level of Risk of New Proposals
+Level of Risk Assessment for New Proposals

 The determination of whether a review of a new proposal is conducted by the full committee is determined by the delegated review team's assessment of the level of risk for participants in the study.

 Regardless of the level of the review, the ethical requirements for approval do not change and are applicable to all research involving human participants.